 We fully respect the significant ecological and cultural importance of Wood Buffalo National Park, which is why we are committed to advancing the Frontier project in a manner that is environmentally responsible and respectful of Indigenous communities.

-Based on this commitment, we have conducted a comprehensive review specifically to assess any potential effect of our project on Wood Buffalo National Park and the Peace Athabasca Delta.
-This review identified no adverse cumulative environmental impacts on the Park and the Peace Athabasca Delta related to the Frontier project.
+Based on this commitment, we have conducted a comprehensive reviews specifically to assess any potential effect of our project on Wood Buffalo National Park and the Peace Athabasca Delta.
+This review confirmed that the project will have no effect on the integrity of the park.

 Learn more about our commitment to responsible resource development